 for

 .
-By my senior year I was taking Advanced ML Systems alongside Adult Psychopathology and Cognitive Development - which sounds strange until you realize those courses are all asking the same underlying question: how do complex systems process information under constraints?
+By my junior year I was taking Advanced ML Systems alongside Adult Psychopathology and Cognitive Development - which sounds strange until you realize those courses are all asking the same underlying question: how do complex systems process information under constraints?

 📑 Relevant Coursework